wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 ## Introduction

 Stoplight Platform supports all sorts of workflows for API design and documentation: Design-First and Code-First being the most common.
-Design First suggest teams are creating API descriptions in description formats like OpenAPI and JSON Schema, and writing code that corresponds to that description later.
-Code-First suggests teams are creating all the code first, then writing API Reference documentation later somehow, either in Google Docs, Spreadsheets, a Content Management System, Postman Collections, or OpenAPI based toolng.
+Design First suggest teams are creating API descriptions in formats like OpenAPI and JSON Schema, and writing code that corresponds to that description later.
+Code-First suggests teams are creating all the code first, then writing API Reference documentation later somehow, either in Google Docs, Spreadsheets, a Content Management System, Postman Collections, or OpenAPI based tooling.

 If your organiation is moving from code-first to design-first, you might be faced with the prospect of manually creating OpenAPI for every single request and response for every single API, and that is not an exciting prospect, so it's common to try and find shortcuts.